JoelTorresAr/wkhtmlapp/README.md

    WKHTMLTOIMG_CMD="assets/bin/wkhtmltopdf/0.16/wkhtmltoimage"
 ```

-### THIS IS A BETA CRATE, ONLY SOME ARGUMENTS HAVE BEEN VERIFIED, USE WITH CAUTION
+### ONLY SOME ARGUMENTS HAVE BEEN VERIFIED, USE WITH CAUTION

 ## Features